paulbradshaw/scraping-for-everyone/scraping-pdfs/scraping-pdfs-part-2.md

         print el.attrib, gettext_with_bi_tags(el)
 ```

-This generates an error in QuickCode: `ValueError`: specifically something about `Unicode strings with encoding declaration are not supported`.

-Or (in Morph.io): `UnicodeEncodeError: 'ascii' codec can't encode character u'\u2013' in position 7: ordinal not in range(128)`
+The error that we get (in Morph.io at least) is: `UnicodeEncodeError: 'ascii' codec can't encode character u'\u2013' in position 7: ordinal not in range(128)`

 As always, let's Google for some solutions.

-For the QuickCode error you'll [find some guidance about this error on the lxml documentation](http://lxml.de/parsing.html)

 For the Morph.io error there's [a thread on Stack Overflow here](https://stackoverflow.com/questions/5141559/unicodeencodeerror-ascii-codec-cant-encode-character-u-xef-in-position-0)

 And the specific code suggested is this: `.encode('ascii', 'ignore')`

-Here's that piece of code added to our print command
+Here's that piece of code added to our print command:

 ```python
 for el in list(page)[:100]:
     if el.tag == "text":
         print el.attrib, gettext_with_bi_tags(el).encode('ascii', 'ignore')
 ```

+* In QuickCode however, this generates an error: `ValueError`: specifically something about `Unicode strings with encoding declaration are not supported`.
+You'll [find some guidance about this error on the lxml documentation](http://lxml.de/parsing.html)